vitest-dev/vitest/docs/guide/features.md

 ## Type Testing <Badge type="warning">Experimental</Badge> {#type-testing}

-Since Vitest 0.25.0 you can [write tests](/guide/testing-types) to catch type regressions.
+You can [write tests](/guide/testing-types) to catch type regressions.
 Vitest comes with [`expect-type`](https://github.com/mmkal/expect-type) package to provide you with a similar and easy to understand API.

 ```ts
 import { assertType, expectTypeOf } from 'vitest'